hurricanepilot/hp-dev-test-frontend/README.md

 ### Testing & Coverage

 Karma/Jasmine tests are included and have been configured to provide coverage reports via the `jasmine-html-reporter` plugin.
-If you run:
+If you run the following command in the project root:

 ```bash
 ng test
 ```

-in the project root, the full test suite will execute and the coverage report will be available from:
+the full test suite will execute and the coverage report will be available from:

 > `./coverage/hp-dev-test-frontend/index.html`